|| Tutorials home | Decreasing risk exposure | Safety tour | Emergencies | Meteorology | Flight Theory | Communications | Builders guide ||

 Back to top

-The VHF radio communications recommended when operating in the vicinity of non-towered aerodromes are defined in the AIP Book section ENR 1.1 sections 40–50 (3 June 2010) "Operations in Class G airspace".
+The VHF radio communications recommended when operating in the vicinity of non-controlled aerodromes are defined in the AIP Book section ENR 1.1 sections 40–50 "Operations in Class G airspace".
 All radio-equipped (whether fixed installation or hand-held) aircraft, including recreational aircraft, should make the one mandatory broadcast plus the recommended broadcasts, when appropriate, on the CTAF.
-Some non-towered aerodromes may have a private ground-based Unicom communications operator.
+Some non-controlled aerodromes may have a private ground-based Unicom communications operator.

 Back to top